metaDMG-dev/metaDMG-core/docs/source/dashboard.md

 ### Fit results

 If we click on the `Fit results` button, we get the same information as in the hover square along with some extra information.
 If one has run the full Bayesian model, this is where we can see both the Bayesian results and the MAP results.
-In the botton, the full taxanomic path is shown.
+In the botton, the full taxonomic path is shown.

 ### Forward / Reverse

 The `Forward / Reverse` button shows the individual fits to the forward and reverse strand (a MAP fit).
-The assymmetry variable in the fit result is based on this.
+The asymmetry variable in the fit result is based on this.

 ## Filters

-If we hide the `Raw Data` pane by clickin on it and instead show the  `Filters` pane by clicking on it, we see the following:
+If we hide the `Raw Data` pane by clicking on it and instead show the  `Filters` pane by clicking on it, we see the following:

 ```{figure} images/dashboard_filters.png
 :class: bg-primary mb-1